google/app-reporting-pack/README.md

-# UAC Reporting Pack
+# App Reporting Pack

+## Problem statement

+Crucial information on App campaigns is scattered across various places in Google Ads UI which makes it harder to get insights into how campaign and assets are performaring.

+## Solution
-UAC Reporting Pack is a Data Studio based solution that shows different aspects of App campaigns performance and settings.
+App Reporting Pack fetches all necessary data from Ads API and returns ready-to-use tables that show different aspects of App campaigns performance and settings.

 Key pillars of UAC Reporting Pack: